 If you’re wide-hipped: Draw the eye away from the area that concerns you, so bring in patterns, bright and lighter fabrics above the waist, and darker, plain fabrics below the waist.
 It's also best to avoid garments, accessories or handbags that finish at your widest point.

 If you have an apple shape: You can wear skinny jeans and tops that are nipped in at the waist and flare at the bottom, such as a peplum top, which will help to define the waist.
 You could also opt for tailored tunics with wide or plunging necklines.

 How to find the right jeans for your shape

 About Amanda Church

-Amanda Church is a stylist at dream on, a community interest company (CIC).
-Dream on helps organisations of all sizes, as well as individuals, assess, develop and reach new goals through a programme of workshops, coaching and mentoring.
+Amanda Church is a stylist at Dream On, a community interest company that helps organisations of all sizes, as well as individuals, assess, develop and reach new goals through a programme of workshops, coaching and mentoring.
 Dream on's purpose-built clothing studio sells fairly priced and ethically sourced clothes and accessories, to help individuals look and feel great.
 It also runs make-over days and style sessions to help individuals achieve the look they want.
-For more information, visit: www.dream-on.co.uk
+For more information, visit: dream-on.co.uk